Canon 5D Mark IV vs Panasonic TZ200

 Feature comparison: Canon 5D Mark IV vs Panasonic TZ200

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the TZ200 has an electronic viewfinder (2330k dots), while the 5D Mark IV has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5D Mark IV has a higher magnification than the one of the TZ200 (0.71x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 5D Mark IV and Panasonic TZ200 along with similar information for a selection of comparators.

 One feature that is present on the 5D Mark IV, but is missing on the TZ200 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.